mle86/php-wq/doc/Ref_JobContext_class.md

     This happens if [WP_ENABLE_RETRY] is not set or if [jobCanRetry()][jobCanRetry] returns false
     and if the job handler returned <code>[JobResult]::ABORT</code>
      or threw a non-`RuntimeException` throwable.
+    (Any such exception will be passed to the callback in its third argument.)
     (This callback will be run by the WorkProcessor after it calls its internal `onFailedJob()` hook, immediately before calling <code>WorkServerAdapter::buryEntry()</code>/<code>deleteEntry()</code>.)